TritonDataCenter/rfd/rfd/0162/README.md

 * A basic control to avoid overloading itself could include tunable limits of the the numbers of queued and running repairs.
 * This system will interact with both the metadata tier and storage tier.
 Load on the metadata tier is critical to availability and end-user performance of Manta, so it's critical that this system provide a throttle on all of its metadata operations to avoid overloading the metadata tier.
 Ideally, operators would be able to adjust a tunable to control what fraction of metadata tier resources are used by this system.

-**Goal:** We'd like to deliver a minimally functional implementation as soon as possible, using multiple phases to expand on the initial implementation.
-We already have an urgent need for this system.
-More on the minimally functional implementation later.

 **Goal:** The system's progress should not depend on any particular server being available, but operator intervention may be required to resume jobs that were being managed by a component that is offline.
 If a component running a job goes offline, operators should be able to either bring the original component back online or resume the job from some other instance.
 (Automatic resumption of jobs by other instances is explicitly out of scope of this RFD.)